 What Is the Quick Pickle Method?

 - Watermelon radishes- Any size works.
 The fresher the radish the crisper the crunch.
+Save the tops of the radishes to make my easy sauteed greens recipe.

 - Salt & Sugar- All quick pickles need a balance of sweet and salty.

-Because we are using a quick pickle rather than a fermentation method these pickles can be ready in under 20 minutes.
 However, depending on how I am planning on using them I sometimes make them several hours in advance so they can chill in the fridge.
+The pickles get better with a longer time to chill.

 How to Use Pickled Watermelon Radishes